Jameson Raid: Jameson force and the initiation of the raid

+Sir John Christopher Willoughby was second in command and took command of the expedition when the two columns united northwest of Johannesburg on 30 December.

 Although Jameson's men had cut the telegraph wires to Cape Town, they had failed to cut the telegraph wires to Pretoria (cutting a fence by mistake).
 Accordingly, news of his incursion quickly reached Pretoria and Jameson's armed column was tracked by Transvaal forces from the moment that it crossed the border.
 The Jameson armed column first encountered resistance very early on 1 January when there was a very brief exchange of fire with a Boer outpost.
 Around noon the Jameson armed column was around twenty miles further on, at Krugersdorp, where a small force of Boer soldiers had blocked the road to Johannesburg and dug in and prepared defensive positions.
 Jameson's force spent some hours exchanging fire with the Boers, losing several men and many horses in the skirmish.
 Towards evening the Jameson armed column withdrew and turned south-east attempting to flank the Boer force.
 The Boers tracked the move overnight and on 2 January, as the light improved, a substantial Boer force with some artillery was waiting for Jameson at Doornkop.
 The tired raiders initially exchanged fire with the Boers, losing around thirty men before Jameson realized the position was hopeless and surrendered to Commandant Piet Cronjé.
 The raiders were taken to Pretoria and jailed.